What Is the Quickest Thing to Smoke on a Pellet Grill?

 A quick smoke gives the salmon a slightly crispy exterior while keeping the inside moist and flaky.

 Vegetables like bell peppers, zucchini, mushrooms, and asparagus are fantastic for quick smoking.
-They’re a healthy, flavorful addition to any meal.
+They make a nutritious and delicious complement to any dish.
+What’s the Fastest Food to Smoke on a Pellet Grill?

 • Smoking Time: 20 to 45 minutes at 225°F.